Random String Generator

 • Are duplicates possible?

 Yes.
-Randomness means repeats can occur, especially with short lengths or small character sets.
+Randomness means duplicates can happen, especially with short strings or small character sets.

 • Is any data stored or sent to a server?